-The act establishes a more fixed time period for administering the readiness assessment.
-Specifically, kindergartners must take the assessment between four weeks prior to the start of school and October 1.
-Prior law directed districts and schools to give the assessment no later than six weeks after the first day of school.
-The act retains the provision of law that assessment results cannot be used to prohibit a child from enrolling in kindergarten.
+Districts and schools currently must give the readiness assessment no later than six weeks after the first day of school.
+They also may give the assessment to a child prior to the child's enrollment in kindergarten.
+The bill establishes a more fixed time period for administering the readiness assessment. kindergartners must take the assessment between four weeks prior to the start of school and October 1.
+As under current law, assessment results cannot be used to prohibit a child from enrolling in kindergarten.